 How to write a review?
 Ok so this is a bit of a departure — as it’s not strictly about wine, food or travel — but most of the principles highlighted here could easily be adapted for travel writing or restaurant reviews, if you’re into that sort of thing.

 But many hands make light work, as us lazy people like to say, and I managed to get some of my journo mates to muck in too.
 Thanks to everyone who contributed.
 You can find their perspectives at the bottom.
+But first…

 My List Of Handy Review-Writing Tips